 While the Brera is a mid-range machine, the Accademia is firmly at the premium end of the market.
 It's a stylish-yet-advanced model that comes with a range of useful features, including a touch screen for coffee programming and a variety of pre-sets.
 The model also has an automatic milk carafe for cappuccino and latte.

-As you would expect from a maker with such a range of features, the RRP is relatively high at £1400.
+As you would expect from a Gaggia coffee machine with such a range of features, the RRP is relatively high at £1400.
 You can often find the model available for cheaper than this though.

 Overview of Features

 The Accademia certainly has an impressive array of features.
 It's a fully automatic machine that's capable of producing excellent espresso and cappuccino.
 There are seven pre-sets included if you want a quick drink, including espresso, caffe lungo, cappuccino and latte macchiato, but there are also a variety of options for adjusting the coffee strength and taste if you want more control.